cja325 | undergraduate

 - Compare the various models that explain the structure of organized crime groups.

-- Describe the attributes of organized crime and its common behavior categories.
+- Describe the characteristics of organized crime and its common behavior categories.

-- Evaluate empirical and speculative theories that have been used to explain organized criminal behavior.
+- Analyze various empirical and speculative theories used to explain organized criminal behavior.

-The Evolution of Organized Crime and the Drug Business
+The Evolution of Organized Crime and the Drug and Human Trafficking Organizations

 - Explain the evolution of organized crime.

-- Analyze the scope of domestic organized crime groups and identify their interrelationships.
+- Analyze the involvement of transnational organized criminal groups in cyber-crime.

 Please ask about these special rates: